10 “Pretty Plants” You Didn’t Know Were Poisonous Plants

 1. Castor Bean

-Though grown for its striking, large-lobed leaves and attractive flowers, the seeds of the castor bean plant contain one of the deadliest poisons around—ricin.
-It is best to remove it from your yard if you have children, pets, or keep livestock.
+Though it’s admired for its striking, large leaves and attractive flowers, the seeds of the castor bean plant contain ricin, one of the deadliest poisons known.
+If you have children, pets, or livestock, it's wise to remove this plant from your surroundings.

 2. Monkshood

-Commonly mistaken for horseradish, this perennial’s bulbs can kill a grown adult.
-Even touching its leaves with bare hands may result in numbness, so wear gloves when dealing with this indigo beauty.
+Commonly mistaken for harmless plants, Monkshood’s bulbs can kill an adult.
+Even a simple touch of its leaves can lead to numbness, so always wear gloves when handling this striking perennial.

 3. Foxglove